Man in a Fjallraven jacket by the sea with text overlay "JACKETS Shop Now

 Expedition Down Lite Jacket

-Best for: Maximum warmth at minimum weight for cold, dry conditions.
+Best for: Strong warmth-to-weight performance in cold, dry conditions.

 Nuuk Lite Parka